FireFather/stockfish-8-nnue-psq/README.md

 ### Overview
 # stockfish-8-nnue-psq

-This is an example of a quick and dirty nnue implementation using the 'nnue_evaluate_fen(const char* fen)' and
-'decode_fen(fen, &player, &castle, &fifty, &move_number, pieces, squares)' functions as given in Daniel Shawul's/Cfish excellent nnue probe code https://github.com/dshawul/nnue-probe/
+This is a nnue implementation using Daniel Shawul's/Cfish excellent nnue probe code https://github.com/dshawul/nnue-probe/

-This is an extremely easy way to implement NNUE (halfkp_256x2-32-32).
+This is an very efficient, fast, and effective way to implement NNUE (halfkp_256x2-32-32) in any engine.

-1. copy the nnue-probe code to your engine's folder
-2. add nnue_init("nn.bin"); to your main() function (or before the input loop in UCI_Loop() function.
-3. add #include "nnue/nnue.h" to evaluate.cpp
-4. add code to the very begginning pf your evaluate function that extracts the fen from current position and calls nnue_evaluate_fen(c) for ex: const std::string fenstr = pos.fen();
-			const char* c = fenstr.c_str();
-			int nnue_score = nnue_evaluate_fen(c);
-			return Value(nnue_score);
+The implementation relies on mapping the pieces/square of the current position that SF wants to evaluate, to the default internal piece/square values that nnue-probe utilizes:

+/**
+* nnue-probe internal piece representation
+*     wking=1, wqueen=2, wrook=3, wbishop= 4, wknight= 5, wpawn= 6,
+*     bking=7, bqueen=8, brook=9, bbishop=10, bknight=11, bpawn=12
+*
+* Make sure the pieces you pass to the library from your engine
+* use this format.
+*/

+Stockfish 8:
+	enum Piece {
+	W_PAWN=1, W_KNIGHT=2, W_BISHOP=3, W_ROOK=4, W_QUEEN=5, W_KING=6,
+	B_PAWN=9, B_KNIGHT=10, B_BISHOP=11, B_ROOK=12, B_QUEEN=13, B_KING=14,
+	};

+Build piece/square arrays as required by nnue specs above... see evaluate.cpp for details.

-Any halfkp_256x2-32-32 NNUE can be used...see:
+Any halfkp_256x2-32-32 NNUE can be used with the nnue binary...see:

 https://github.com/FireFather/halfkp_256x2-32-32-nets or